South Africa has virus testing backlog of nearly 100,000

 “We have to have Made in Africa products,” the director of the Africa Centers for Disease Control and Prevention, John Nkengasong, told reporters Thursday.
 “We cannot keep importing basic things.”

-He and others, including the WHO’s Ethiopian director-general, have raised the cry for equitable access, including for any vaccine or treatment that emerges.
+He and others, including the WHO’s Ethiopian director-general, have raised the cry for fair access, including for any vaccine or treatment that emerges.

+“Dozens of countries have imposed export controls on medical supplies and equipment,” scores of South African and other health and activist groups said in an open letter to Group of 20 leaders last month.

+Complicating matters are global powers like the United States and China promoting aid to African countries during the pandemic as part of efforts to win support on the continent.
+But that aid doesn't always show up.

 Across Africa slightly under 2 million tests for the virus have been conducted, Nkengasong said, far below the target of testing 13 million people — or 1% of the continent’s population of 1.3 billion.